 The standard mileage rate.
 This is a set rate per mile that you can use to compute your deductible car expenses.
-For 2005, the standard mileage rate for the cost of operating your car for business use is:
+For 2009, the standard mileage rate for the cost of operating your car for business use is 55 cents per mile.